skip to navigationskip to main content

 What is the Difference Between a Secretary And an Accountant?

 Though both play an integral role in the success of a business, a company secretary and a chartered accountant have different duties.
-A chartered accountant is responsible for advising the company on issues related to finance, taxation and accounting procedures.
+A chartered accountant focuses on financial matters, offering expert advice on taxation, accounting and financial procedures.

-On the other hand, a company secretary is responsible for ensuring the company is administered in accordance with the law.
-This includes keeping company records up to date, monitoring changes in legislation and developing systems to ensure compliance with legal and statutory requirements.
+A company secretary provides essential services to ensure the business operates in accordance with the law.
+They keep company records accurate, monitor changes in legislation and develop systems to ensure ongoing compliance with all legal and statutory requirements.

 Can an Accountant be a Company Secretary?

-Private company: There are no restrictions on who can be a company secretary for a private company.
-This role can be held by the company’s accountant, but not an auditor or any of the auditor’s employees.
+For private companies, there are no restrictions on who can be a company secretary.
+It could be the business’s accountant, but not an auditor or any of the auditor’s employees.

-Public company: A company secretary for a public company must have the appropriate qualifications, such as being a member of a professional body of accountants created by law, or having a qualification in accountancy or company secretarial.
+For public companies, the company secretary must hold the appropriate qualifications.
+These include being a member of a professional body of accountants created by law, or having a qualification in accountancy or company secretarial services.

 Is it a Legal Requirement to Have a Company Secretary?

-No. The Companies Act 2006 removed the legal requirement to have a company secretary in the UK.
-However, some companies still appoint a company secretary to take over a portion of the directors’ responsibilities.
+No. The Companies Act 2006 removed this requirement, but some companies still appoint a company secretary to take over a portion of the directors’ responsibilities.

 What are the Duties of a Company Secretary?